FredyGomez/getting_and_cleaning_project/README.md

 The working directory should be changed to this folder, and allocate there the script.

-Once the script has finished, the tidy,txt file will be located in the same folder.
+Once the script has finished, the tidy.txt file will be located in the same folder.

 Code book for the tidy dataset is available here: